Northern Adriatic IMMA

 Sub-criterion C1: Reproductive Areas

-Species is present year-round in the area, hence reproduction takes place within the area.
-Apart from aerial surveys and dedicated long-term photo-identification research surveys confirming observations of young animals, year-round monitoring of bycatch in midwater pair trawling fleet of Italy, operating in the northern Adriatic between 2006-2013 produced thousands of observations of different group sizes of T. truncatus in the whole northern Adriatic basin throughout the year.
-Numerous observations of newborns, calves and juvenile animals confirm that further.
+Common Bottlenose Dolphins are present year-round in the IMMA; hence reproduction takes place within the area.
+Apart from aerial surveys and dedicated long-term photo-identification surveys confirming observations of young animals, year-round monitoring of bycatch in midwater pair trawling fleet of Italy, operating in the northern Adriatic between 2006-2013, produced thousands of observations of different group sizes of Common Bottlenose Dolphins in the whole northern Adriatic basin throughout the year.
+Numerous observations of newborns, calves and juvenile animals confirm that further (Bearzi et al. 2024).

 Criterion D: Special Attributes